Google Translate Disclaimer

 • Support for the local economy: Buying local can support farmers and businesses.

-• Job creation: Agriculture, processing, distribution, and more parts of the food system offer local employment.
+• Job creation: the local food system provides local jobs.

-• Economic resilience: Diversifying food sources shields communities from economic shocks.
+• Economic strength: Diversifying food sources shields communities from economic shocks.

 Health Benefits